ksthar/linux-config/README.md

 ### 256 Color Support
-Awhile back, I found a [256 color patch] (https://aur.archlinux.org/packages/irssi-256color/) for Arch.
-I really like the flexibility of 256 color irssi, but I have had issues with the patch.
-The adv\_windowlist.pl and twirssi.pl scripts had issues with a 256color irssi.
+Awhile back, I found a [256 color patch] (https://aur.archlinux.org/packages/irssi-256color/) for irssi on Arch.
+I really like the flexibility of 256 colors, but I have had issues with the patch.
+The adv\_windowlist.pl and twirssi.pl scripts behaved differently when run in a patched version of irssi.
 Consequently, I've dropped back to plain 'ol 16 colors.
 Default theme is hars16.theme.
-It actually works ok with the cygwin dircolors or by using Tango colors in gnome-terminal with cyan modified to #4e4e4e (dark #3a3a3a).
+It actually works ok with the cygwin dircolors or by using Tango colors in gnome-terminal with cyan modified to
+#4e4e4e (dark #3a3a3a).

-### Twitter
+### Twitter Solution
 Twirssi has worked better than bitlbee's twitter support and has more features.

 Tmux